 See the pressure advance document for information on how to find this pressure advance coefficient.

-Once configured, Klipper will push in an additional amount of filament during acceleration.
+The above graph shows an example of two extrusion moves with a non-zero cornering velocity between them.
+Note that the pressure advance system causes additional filament to be pushed into the extruder during acceleration.
 The higher the desired filament flow rate, the more filament must be pushed in during acceleration to account for pressure.
 During head deceleration the extra filament is retracted (the extruder will have a negative velocity).